calyxir/calyx/docs/tutorial/frontend-tut.md

 ## Parsing MrXL into an AST

 To start, we'll parse the MrXL program into a Python AST representation.
-We chose to represent [AST][astcode] nodes with Python `dataclass`es.
+We choose to represent [AST][astcode] nodes with Python `dataclass`es.
-A program is a sequence of array declarations followed by computation statements:
+A program is a sequence of array/register declarations followed by computation statements:
 ```python
 {{#include ../../frontends/mrxl/mrxl/ast.py:prog}}
 ```

-`Decl` nodes correspond to array declarations such as `input avec: int[4]`, and carry data about whether the array is an `input` or `output` array, its name, and its type:
+`Decl` nodes correspond to array declarations such as `input avec: int[4]`.
+They carry information about whether the array is an `input` or `output`, the array's name, and the type of the array's elements:
 ```python
 {{#include ../../frontends/mrxl/mrxl/ast.py:decl}}
 ```